-Although Palau is known worldwide for its amazing diving spots and the jellyfish lake, there is way more marine life to see if you try activities like kayaking or snorkeling.
+Although Palau is known worldwide for its diving spots and the jellyfish lake, there is way more to see if you try activities like kayaking or snorkeling at the rock islands in Palau.

 During my trip to Palau I wanted to see as much of the archipelago as possible and although I based my itinerary around visiting the jellyfish lake, kayaking and snorkeling were my priority too.